-Our planet is currently facing one of the most destructive extinction events in the history of the earth, with an estimated loss of 30,000 species per year, known as the Sixth Mass Extinction
+Our planet is currently facing one of the most destructive extinction events in the history of the earth, with an estimated loss of 30,000 species per year, known as the Sixth Mass Extinction.
+The cause?
+Humans.

 Our current solution to the incredible loss of species is protected areas, which are critical in an attempt to conserve our world’s biodiversity.
 However, a recent scientific paper published in the Marine Ecology Progress Series by scientists Mora and Sale explores whether protected areas are enough to preserve a significant amount of biodiversity.
 Their conclusion: definitely not.